 Purbeck Ferret Rescue rescues, rehabilitates and rehomes stray and unwanted ferrets across Dorset.
 Run from our own home on the outskirts of Weymouth in Dorset, England, we have an average of 50 – 60 ferrets looking for new homes at any given time as well as a small group of permanent residents.

 Ferrets come to us from all different situations; stray, neglected or handed in when care can no longer be provided.
 Regardless of the circumstances we have never turned down a ferret and hope to never do so.
-There may be a waiting list during our busy times.
+There may be a waiting list for intakes during our busy times.

 Additionally we offer ferret boarding to those looking for holiday accommodation for their ferrets.
 The option of long term boarding is also possible.

-For those looking for vermin control, such as ferreting, we personally do not work our ferrets.
+For those looking for vermin control, such as ferreting, we do not personally work our ferrets.
 However please use our contact form, giving details such as your location, nature of the problem (such as rabbits) and we can put you in contact with someone.